Sketch to Adapt: Fine-Tunable Sketches for Efficient LLM Adaptation: Related Works

 \section{Related Works}

 \textbf{Resource-Efficient Fine-Tuning of LLMs.} As fine-tuning LLMs is resource intensive, existing works reduce the computational and memory resources demands through parameter-efficient adapters, optimizer state compression, base model quantization, and more \cite{peftSurvey}.
 Adapter-based methods attempt to reduce the parameters for capturing model weight updates through low-rank methods \cite{hu2022lora, liu2024dora}, vector-based random matrix adaptation \cite{vera}, sparsity \cite{diff-prune, yang2024s}, orthogonal fine-tuning \cite{oft, boft}, etc. Optimizer states typically consume twice the amount of memory as trainable parameters \cite{adamw}, and existing works reduce this overhead through low-rank approximation \cite{zhao2024galorememoryefficientllmtraining} and quantization \cite{optimizer_8bit, optimizer_4bit}.
-To reduce the memory demand for the base model, existing works \cite{dettmers2023qloraefficientfinetuningquantized, li2023loftqlorafinetuningawarequantizationlarge, qin2024accuratelorafinetuningquantizationllms, yin2023modulora} quantize the full model and fine-tune floating-point adapters added on top.
+To reduce the memory demand for the base model, existing works \cite{dettmers2023qloraefficientfinetuningquantized, li2023loftqlorafinetuningawarequantizationlarge, qin2024accuratelorafinetuningquantizationllms, yin2023modulora} quantize the full model to integers and fine-tune full-precision adapters added on top.
+To make LLMs more memory efficient, existing works apply compression to the model weights~\cite{gptq,zhang202570}, activations~\cite{smoothquant}, and KV cache~\cite{zhang2024kv, nomad}, while maintaining model accuracy.